AdeyaOduor/HMS_Django/README.md

 **in VScode**
-search python interpreter and copy path from <pipenv--Venv> , include </bin/python> at the end and enter python manage.py runserver #copy the url generated to browser to view page
+search python interpreter and copy path from <pipenv--Venv> , include </bin/python> at the end and enter
+#in case of syntax error just open another terminal to activate virtual environment or enter the following cmd:
+source venv/bin/activate
+python manage.py runserver #copy the url generated to browser to view page